You can use these optional configurations to extend CLI functionality. The CLI supports using a file for CLI-specific configurations. You can:

 Note

-If you are using Windows, you should use backslash as the directory separator in pathnames, instead of the forward slash.
+If you're using Windows, use backslash as the directory separator in pathnames instead of the forward slash.

 Specify a default profile in the OCI_CLI_SETTINGS section of the CLI configuration file.
 The next example shows how to specify a default profile named IAD.
 The CLI looks for a profile named IAD in your ~/.oci/config file, or any other file that you specify using the --config-file option or the OCI_CLI_CONFIG_FILE environment variable.